Apply for Free School Meals

 - Support under Part VI of the Immigration and Asylum Act 1999

 - Income-related Employment and Support Allowance

-Pupils who receive Income Support or Income Based Jobseekers Allowance in their own right are also entitled to receive free school meals.
+Young people who receive Income Support or Income Based Job Seekers Allowance in their own right are also entitled to receive free school meals.